Skip to content

 Apply for a Conference Scholarship

 The PHO is offering scholarships for trainees to participate in this conference.
-Since 2019, the PHO has awarded 45 scholarships to participate in its annual international conference.
+Since 2019, the PHO has awarded 45 scholarships to trainees to participate in its annual international conference.

 Eligibility: Graduate students, masters, PhD, medical school, residency, fellowship